TRIDENT: Tri-Modal Molecular Representation Learning with Taxonomic Annotations and Local Correspondence: Experiments

 One reason TRIDENT performs best is that most prior methods rely solely on generic textual descriptions of molecular function, lacking the multi‐dimensional, hierarchical annotations provided by our HTA dataset.
 Furthermore, the vast majority of approaches overlook the importance of local alignment between molecular subgraphs and their corresponding textual fragments.
 While Atomas does introduce a local alignment component via attention, that static attention scheme cannot dynamically balance the competing demands of global context and fine‐grained substructure matching throughout training.
 In our framework, we integrate a momentum‐based alignment mechanism that adaptively reweights global and local objectives.
 Our experiments show that combining HTA with this dynamic balancing of global and local alignment yields substantial improvements across a wide array of molecular property prediction tasks.

 To further validate the effectiveness of our model, we select three small datasets from TDC.
 This choice is motivated by the challenging nature of data acquisition for toxicity, making small datasets more reflective of the model’s ability to generalize and perform well in scenarios with limited data.
 By evaluating on these data‐scarce tasks, we aim to demonstrate the robustness and adaptability of our approach in real‐world settings.
 As shown in Table \ref{tdc_3}, TRIDENT again achieves new state‐of‐the‐art results across all three datasets.
 TRIDENT (M‐S) obtains the highest AUC and accuracy scores on DILI, alongside strong performance on Carcinogens and Skin Reaction.
 The TRIDENT (M‐M) variant further improves AUC on Carcinogens and Skin Reaction, outperforming all baselines.
-Notably, TRIDENT excels not only on these smaller datasets but also demonstrates superior performance on the larger dataset (see Appendix~\ref{AMES}).
-These results highlight the broad applicability of TRIDENT across diverse molecular property prediction tasks.
+Notably, TRIDENT excels not only on these smaller datasets but also demonstrates superior performance on larger-scale benchmarks, including AMES (7,255 drugs), CYP P450 2C19 (12,665 drugs), and the regression dataset Caco-2 (906 drugs) (see Appendix~\ref{AMES}).
+These results highlight the broad applicability of TRIDENT across diverse molecular property prediction tasks, ranging from data-scarce to data-rich settings.